Last Updated on November 12, 2019 by Larissa

 A Spanish nobleman named Don Juan de Oñate led a party of 500 colonists and 7,000 livestock on a settling foray north from Mexico.
 They traveled for weeks with dwindling water supplies until they reached the Rio Grande near what would become San Elizario.
 (About 20 miles southeast of El Paso, Texas.)

 After slaking their thirst and those of the animals, many of whom later died from bloating, they celebrated a Thanksgiving Mass with a feast of venison, fresh-caught fish and chickens.
 Afterwards Oñate did what explorers generally do and proclaimed the new land for his sovereign, King Phillip II.
-The explorers continued on the Camino Real (Royal Road) into Texas, creating America’s oldest highway and introducing horses into the American Southwest.
+The explorers continued on the Camino Real (Royal Road) into Texas, creating one America’s oldest highways and introducing horses into the American Southwest.

-Today San Elizario boasts a proud heritage and celebrates its roots in two countries.
-It is also known for one of the more infamous incidents in West Texas history.
+San Elizario is also the site of the more infamous incidents in West Texas history.
 The area was the roaming ground for legendary bandit Billy the Kid.
 The circa 1850 jail that still stands in San Elizario is the only one that the robber actually broke into while trying to free a friend.
 In an action that is reenacted every year, he rode up to the jail pretending he was a Texas Ranger escorting two prisoners to get the jail-keeper to open the gate.

+Today San Elizario boasts a proud heritage and celebrates its roots in two countries.
 A walking tour of the village includes the original 1790 plaza which had a starring role in the Kevin Costner movie Fandango (if you haven’t seen it don’t feel bad, not too many people did) and over a dozen 19th-century buildings including the adobe barracks, stores and a residence that now houses the San Elizario Genealogy and Historical Society.
 The museum inside tells the story of the surrounding area.